MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 ![](../images/part38/3.png)

-Then voila, we've successfully logged in to the account.
+Then voilà, we've successfully logged in to the account.
 Now we can generate the DB documentation page using the `dbdocs build` command.

 It only needs 1 argument, which is the location of the DBML file: